Establishing your authority in the family enterprise can be challenging but understanding a few steps in the process can clear the path to success.

 When joining a family enterprise, the sons and daughters of prominent families will need to understand—and embrace—the challenge of earning legitimate authority in the eyes of those they lead.

 The first step in establishing authority in a family enterprise is for would-be successors to reflect on whether that is what they really want in their lives, and whether it is worth overcoming the requisite challenges.
-Glenn Kurlander, Head of Family Governance and Wealth Education for Morgan Stanley, notes that many who grow up with the assumption that they will join the family business or foundation overlook this seemingly obvious step.
+Many who grow up with the assumption that they will join the family business or foundation overlook this seemingly obvious step.

 In his book, “Succeeding Generations: Realizing the Dream of Families in Business,” Dr. Lansberg suggests that aspiring leaders must pass a series of “iterative tests” to establish their authority.
 As a potential successor steps into the spotlight, followers form opinions about his or her capabilities and character, to decide how well this leader will help them achieve their own ends.
 The success of a new leader depends on his or her capacity to understand, accept and manage this iterative testing process.